 While there are plenty of giant luxury cars in the list below from President Trump’s Cadillac to a golden Rolls-Royce, some dignitaries have been slightly less extravagant, with diplomatic cars ranging from a VW Beetle to a Citroen DS.
 So read on to find out about the cars the most powerful men and women in the world travel in.

-Theresa May – Prime Minister of the UK
+Boris Johnson – Prime Minister of the UK

 Jaguar XJ ‘The Sentinel’